When your business or blog starts to grow, you might find that you just don’t have enough time in the day.

 And she has not only a lot of experience working as a freelancer, but also in hiring them for her clients

 A lot of what Diana knows, she shares on her website which you will find a link to further down.

-So she was obviously the perfect person to talk to about this topic and she certainly had a lot of information to give.
+So she was obviously the perfect person to talk to about virtual assistants or other freelancers that do this kind of work.
+She certainly had a lot of information to give.

 Ashley: And let’s get a quick run-down of your background because you’re a freelancer as well, and that’s what we’re going to be talking about today, so maybe we’ll just get a quick background of what you have been doing for the last years.

 Diana: OK.
 Well I don’t much like talking about myself so this part will be short.
-I am born in Bulgaria and since 5 years ago I became a freelancer and pretty much since then I have been traveling the world a lot.
+I was born in Bulgaria and 5 years ago I became a freelancer and since then I have been traveling the world a lot.
 This is a dream of mine, come true.
 I’m a freelance marketing consultant and basically work with clients on their marketing projects whether it’s a price of content you need to get rid of or they need a website review or they need a marketing plan or just writing some marketing collateral materials.
 They can hire me for that.
-And working online has given me the freedom to travel because that is really what I want to do and so far it’s working great.
-I moved to Spain a few months ago and I am talking to you today from there; southern Spain.
+Working online has given me the freedom to travel because that is really what I want to do and so far it’s working great.
+I moved to Spain a few months ago and I am talking to you today from there; Southern Spain.

 Diana: [Laughs] Yeah that’s the beauty of freelancing.
 Just pick up your stuff and go wherever you want.